Get insider access

 Gamma Shift From Right

-The horizontal viewing angle is okay.
+The display's horizontal viewing angle is okay.
 The image dims and washes out fairly quickly as you move off-center, which isn't an issue when sharing a text document or casual content, but it isn't ideal for sharing color-critical work.
 If you need perfect accuracy, it's best to be close to or directly in front of the screen.

 Display